 Section 16(a) of the Exchange Act requires our directors, executive officers and 10% stockholders to file reports of ownership of our equity securities with the SEC.
 We routinely assist our officers and directors in preparing and filing these reports.
-To our knowledge, based on a review of the copies of such forms in our possession and on written representations from reporting persons, we believe that for the year ended December 31, 2020, all reporting persons filed the required reports on a timely basis under Section 16(a), with the exception of (i) the sale of 4,000 shares by Thomas Gad, our Founder, Chairman, President, Head of Business Development and Strategy and Director on July 1, 2020 reported on July 6, 2020 and (ii) the exercise of 13,860 options and sale of 13,860 shares by Thomas Gad on September 10, 2020 reported on September 15, 2020.
-Both reports were filed one day late due to technical errors.
-Also, the purchase of 1,464 shares by the spouse of our Senior Vice President and Chief Medical Officer, Dr. Vignesh Rajah on November 17, 2020 which was reported on December 4, 2020, was reported fifteen (15) days late due to an administrative error.
+To our knowledge, based on a review of the copies of such forms in our possession and on written representations from reporting persons, we believe that for the year ended December 31, 2021, all reporting persons filed the required reports on a timely basis under Section 16(a), with the exception of the receipt of 64,000 stock options by Susan Smith, our Senior Vice President and Chief Commercial Officer on December 14, 2021 reported on December 23, 2021.
+The report was filed five business days late due to an administrative delay.

-STOCKHOLDER PROPOSALS FOR OUR 2022 ANNUAL MEETING
+STOCKHOLDER PROPOSALS FOR OUR 2023 ANNUAL MEETING